octree/SwiftyWave/README.md

 ##License

-TDFHTTPDNS is released under the WTFPL license.
+SwiftyWave is released under the WTFPL license.
 (Do What the Fuck You Want to Public License)